A topic from the subject of Inorganic Chemistry in Chemistry.

 1. Put on safety goggles.

-2. Light the Bunsen burner and adjust the flame to a luminous flame (yellow-orange).
+2. Light the Bunsen burner and adjust the flame to a non-luminous (blue) flame.
+A luminous flame will interfere with results.

-3. Dip a clean wire loop into the metal salt solution.
+3. Dip the clean wire loop into the beaker of distilled water, then into one of the metal salt solutions.

-5. Observe the color of the flame produced.
+5. Observe the color of the flame produced and record your observations.
+Note the intensity and persistence of the color.

-• Observe the color of the flame carefully and record the results.
+• Observe and record the color of the flame carefully.
+Different salts may produce different shades.

 Significance:

 This experiment demonstrates that different metal ions emit characteristic colors when heated in a flame.
-This is due to the excitation of electrons in the metal ions, which then emit photons of light with specific wavelengths.
+This is due to the excitation of electrons in the metal ions to higher energy levels; when the electrons return to their ground state, they emit photons of light with specific wavelengths.
 The color of the emitted light corresponds to the energy difference between the excited and ground states of the electrons.
-This experiment can be used to identify unknown metal ions and to study the electronic structure of atoms.
+This phenomenon is called atomic emission spectroscopy and can be used to identify unknown metal ions and to study the electronic structure of atoms.

 Share on: